Data privacy is the protection of personal information, which is collected, processed and stored for business and academic use.

 Watch this video to learn more about handling confidential data at TU:

-To learn more about how TU manages and utilizes data and to view data-related policies, visit the University's Information Technology Policies webpage, specifically TU’s Data Stewardship Policy: 10-04.00.
+To learn more about how TU manages and utilizes data and to view data-related policies, visit the University's Information Technology Policies webpage, and review roles and responsibilities as applied to Data Governance.